The 30th Annual Southern Heritage Classic

-Starting tomorrow and going through the weekend in Memphis is the 29th annual Southern Heritage Classic.
+Starting on September 11 going through that weekend in Memphis is the 30th annual Southern Heritage Classic.
 This weekend is full of music, parades, and parties – but everything centers on the big game – an annual matchup between Jackson State and Tennessee State.

 (The Southern Heritage Classic is also #55 on our list of Reasons To Love Memphis!)